jonniespratley/javascript-learning-material/getting-started.md

 > Material is borrowed from https://www.w3schools.com

 ## Tooling
 Some modern tooling is available for download.

 1. Atom - Text editor for writing code.
 2. Node - Platform to run code.
 3. Google Chrome - Modern web browser.

+## Resources
+Here are some links to resources that could help build your knowledge.

+1. link
+2. ..
+3. ..

 #### What is Node.js & NPM